Benn’s overtime goal gives Stars 4-3 win over Hurricanes

 Dickinson scored his first goal since March 18 when a shot from the left point by Esa Lindell caromed off his right boot past Reimer.

-McCormick batted in the puck in midair following a backhand pass from behind the net from Morgan Geekie at 13:24 of the second period for his first of the season.
+McCormick batted in the puck in midair following a backhand pass from behind the net from Morgan Geekie at 13:24 of the second period for his first goal since November 2018.
 Slavin followed 3:04 later with a wrist shot while defended by Dallas forward Andrew Cogliano, who was playing without a stick.

 Gurianov fired a one-timer from the right circle 36 seconds after Slavin’s goal as Dallas regained the lead.